Peacock bass: Taxonomy and species

 Following a taxonomic review published in 2006, 15 Cichla species are recognized by FishBase:

-In addition, possibly undescribed species of peacock bass are known from the Travessão and Paru Rivers in Brazil.

 Traditionally, only five peacock bass were recognized, but in the review in 2006, nine new species were described and C. nigromaculata was revalidated.
 In general, the various species are similar in proportions and most meristics, but differ in colour pattern (and range).
 This is similar to other diurnal cichlids, where visual clues play an important role in the behavior, including breeding.
 The speckled or three-barred peacock bass (C. temensis) in particular has caused problems due to its extensive variation, but the speckled pattern has now been shown to be present in nonbreeders and the three-barred when breeding.
 Although minor variations are known from adults of other peacock bass species, none shows the extreme variation of the speckled/three-barred peacock bass.

 A genetic study published in 2012 has cast doubt on the validity of some of the species recognized in the review in 2006.
 Aside from limited hybridization among many species, in both natural and human-altered environments, several species do not show sufficient differentiation to imply reproductive isolation and/or a history of independent evolution.
 Among the species implicated as probable "good" species were C. intermedia, C. orinocensis, C. temensis, C. melaniae, C. mirianae, and C. piquiti.
 The other species were suggested to be part of two widespread meta-species or species complexes, called Cichla pinima sensu lato (including C. jariina, C. thyrorus, and C. vazzoleri) and C. ocellaris sensu lato (including C. monoculus, C. nigromaculata, C. pleiozona, and C. kelberi).
 In contrast, a genetic study published in 2007 suggested that two of those demoted taxa, C. monoculus and C. pleiozona, are valid species (this study lacked samples from some of the more localized proposed species).

 A 2020 study described a new species, C. cataractae.

 The peacock bass genus Cichla has been placed by some authorities as the only genus in the monogeneric tribe Cichlini.